rihardgDev/Slovenijales-Color-graf/README.md

 Color graf is a TRS 80 Colour Computer clone made by Slovenian company Slovenijales Inženiring in colaboration with Galeb from Izola in 1984
 ![Color-graf](https://github.com/rihardgDev/Slovenijales-Color-graf/blob/main/color%20graf.png)

+Based on information in Moj Mikro 5/87 the computer never made it to serial production or was manufactured in very limited numbers.

 Price: 150.000 DIN (1984)
 processor: Motorola 6809
 RAM: 64kb